GeoscienceAustralia/fetch/README.md

 ### Date patterns: !date-pattern

-Date pattern repeats a download source multiple times over a date range.
+A `date-pattern` repeats a download source multiple times over a date range.

 It takes a `start_day` number and an `end_day` number.
 These are relative to the current
 day: Ie. A start day of -3 means three days ago.